adobe/aepsdk-campaign-ios/Documentation/USAGE.md

 ### resetLinkageFields

-Clears previously stored linkage fields in the mobile SDK and triggers Campaign rules download request to the configured Campaign server.
+Clears previously stored linkage fields in the mobile SDK and triggers a Campaign rules download request to the configured Campaign server.

-This method unregisters any previously registered rules with the Event Hub and clears cached rules from previous download.
+This method unregisters any previously registered rules with the Event Hub and clears cached rules from the most recent rules download.

 ##### Swift